 Uniboard furthers its vertical integration with the construction of Unires in Val d’Or to manufacture resins for its panel operations.

 Uniboard invests $120 million in a new MDF manufacturing plant.
-The MDF mill at La Baie, Quebec becomes the first North American facility to use a 10’ wide, 111.5’ long continuous MDF press, establishing Uniboard as the leader in the North America’s MDF arena.
-Total capacity of approximately 150 million square feet of MDF per year.
+The MDF mill at La Baie, Quebec becomes the first North American facility to use a 10’ wide, 111.5’ long continuous MDF press, establishing Uniboard as the leader in the North American MDF arena.
+Total capacity is approximately 150 million square feet of MDF per year.

 Uniboard developes the first Synchronized/EIR technology, a world first in laminate pressing technology.
 Uniboard leads the market by announcing the construction of North America's first large scale laminate flooring division to be completed in 2000.
 Total capacity of the new facility is approximately 130 million square feet per year.

 Uniboard improves its Sayabec facility with the installation of a 10’ wide continuous particleboard press and a 5th TFL press.
 The new particleboard line adds approximately 300 million square feet of additional capacity of raw particleboard and approximately 50 million square feet of TFL products.